 In this subject the lectures are supplemented with group discussions where assignment tasks are explored.
 Students will be introduced to the primary research literature and will consider articles of current interest to analyze for their assignments.

-- Established a sound factual understanding of cardiovascular structure, function and development at both organ and cellular levels.
+- define and describe cardiovascular structure, function and development at both organ and cellular levels

-- Gained knowledge of the important endocrine bases for maintenance of cardiovascular homeostasis.
+- describe the important endocrine bases for maintenance of cardiovascular homeostasis

 - develop skills to evaluate and consider the role of genes and environment in shaping cardiovascular health.

 - critically analyse and evaluate current scientific literature in the field of cardiovascular pathophysiology